j-baudot/financial-data-viz/README.md

 ## How to use it
 1. Clone this repository
-2. Run docker-compose up --build
+2. From the root folder run docker-compose up --build
 3. Open http://127.0.0.1:5000 on your favorite web browser
 4. Enjoy selecting your favorite stock symbol and see it's pricing evolving over time in a limited time window (120 seconds).